How to Get a Fulbright Scholarship

 The Fulbright Scholarship is rumored to be reserved only for the top-achieving students.
 It’s true that competition is tough, but grades are not the only thing that count.

 The majority of American students choose to study abroad in a few regions or countries such as Europe, China, or India.
 Competition for one of these countries is tough, and unless you are an outstanding student and have a resume full of extracurricular activities as well as an impressive proposal you probably should look elsewhere for funding.
 Instead of applying to one of the more popular countries, try aiming for a country off the beaten path where competition is much lower.
-For 2005 to 2006 Fulbright scholarships Australia received 117 applications for only 12 spaces and the U.K. received 598 applications for 20 spaces, while less popular countries like Estonia received only five applications for three spaces and Pakistan received seven applications for five spaces.
+For example, from 2005 to 2006 Fulbright scholarships Australia received 117 applications for only 12 spaces and the U.K. received 598 applications for 20 spaces, while less popular countries like Estonia received only five applications for three spaces and Pakistan received seven applications for five spaces.

 Obviously, if you apply for the U.K. your chances of getting accepted are quite low, whereas if you apply to a country like Estonia, you have a very high chance of being accepted if you are qualified.
 Imagine visiting villages where local culture and traditions are still strong and pure and where you will have the most intense cultural experience possible.